freqtrade/freqtrade/docs/configuration.md

 [`PrecisionFilter`](#precision-filter) and [`LowPriceFilter`](#low-price-pair-filter) act as filters, removing low-value pairs.

 All pairlists can be chained, and a combination of all pairlists will become your new whitelist.
+Pairlists are executed in the sequence they are configured.
+You should always configure either `StaticPairList` or `DynamicPairList` as starting pairlists.

 Inactive markets and blacklisted pairs are always removed from the resulting `pair_whitelist`.